ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

 Xinjiang

 1. good natural scenary
-    in a national park
+    in a national park, also an Internet famous town mountains that is covered by snow & ice lakes which has the purest water
 2. wonderful people there
+    friendly locals
+    delicious local food -- chicken in big plates
-3. friends that is be with me
+3. walking through the forest & grassland friends that is be with me - companion helping us out of the place that we aren't familiar with photographic -- we take my selfies playing games on cushions
 ```

 ## Other

+### 不喜欢的规则

 !!!question "规则-学校/工作中不喜欢的规定"
     Describe a rule you dislike and would like to change